-- Brilliant inventory system: Shopify inventory system allows inventory tracking, hiding out-of-stock products, transfers from suppliers and between locations management etc. Notably, Shopify Point of Sale is available for all plans.
-It allows Product detail QR codes, Split tenders, Partial payments and many other availabilities to ensure seamless shopping experience.
+- Brilliant inventory system: Shopify inventory system allows inventory tracking, hiding out-of-stock products, transfers from suppliers and between locations management, etc. Notably, Shopify Point of Sale is available for all plans.
+It allows Product detail QR codes, Split tenders, Partial payments, and many other availabilities to ensure a seamless shopping experience.

 - Limited customizability and flexibility: Due to it being a hosted platform, you cannot have as much freedom to modify your website code as WooCommerce allows you to.

 - Transaction fee: Shopify is the only platform to enforce its own transaction fee unless you use its payment gateway, Shopify Payments.
 This transaction fee is 2.4 to 2.9% depending on your plan plus 30¢ per transaction.

 - Content doesn’t automatically reformat if you switch to a different theme.